-Learners are advised to complete the following, although it is not a requirement of the Specification for Apprenticeship Standards England (SASE).
-Additional Employer Requirements are not required for certification.
-However, this additional employer requirement will enhance the Intermediate Apprenticeship and facilitate employment within the industry:
+Learners are advised to complete the following, although it is not a mandatory requirement of the framework.
+The additional employer requirements will enhance the Foundation Apprenticeship and facilitate employment within the industry.
+Additional Employer Requirements are not required for certification and may not be funded:

--An Emergency First Aid one-day course approved by Health and Safety Executive (HSE).
+• An Emergency First Aid one-day course approved by Health and Safety Executive (HSE).